DebugWithNazi/Python-Course-For-Beginners/README.md

 A code editor (e.g.,Google Colab, VS Code, PyCharm, or Jupyter Notebook)

 🙌 Acknowledgments
-This course is based on the playlist by @codewithnazia.
+This course is based on the playlist by @debugwithnazia.
 Huge thanks for making this freely available for learners!